Star Wars: The Clone Wars – Republic Heroes

 Star Wars: The Clone Wars – Republic Heroes is a 2009 action-adventure video game developed by Krome Studios and published by LucasArts.
-It released for the Microsoft Windows, Xbox 360, PlayStation 3, Wii, PSP and PlayStation 2 on October 6, 2009.
+It was released for Microsoft Windows, Xbox 360, PlayStation 3, Wii, PSP and PlayStation 2 on October 6, 2009.
 A Nintendo DS port was also developed by LucasArts Singapore.
 The game is a tie-in to the Star Wars: The Clone Wars animated TV series, which follows the adventures of Anakin Skywalker, Obi-Wan Kenobi, Ahsoka Tano, and other Jedi and clone troopers during the Clone Wars.
 In the game's story, the Confederacy of Independent Systems recruits Skakoan scientist Kul Teska to develop a new superweapon, prompting an investigation by the Galactic Republic, who attempts to stop its construction.

 Republic Heroes received mostly negative reviews upon release due to its dull gameplay, story and camera issues.

 Gameplay

 Star Wars: The Clone Wars – Republic Heroes is a level-based action-adventure game, played from a third-person perspective.
 While it can be played solo, the game also features a two-player cooperative multiplayer mode.
 When played solo, players can switch between characters at will while the other character are controlled by artificial intelligence.
 Gameplay changes from level to level, although players will usually control either Jedi or clone troopers.
 When playing as Jedi, the gameplay is a combination of beat 'em ups and parkour; players can use their lightsabers and Force abilities to fight enemies, as well as solve puzzles.
 When playing as clones, the gameplay is similar to that of third-person shooters, with players wielding blasters and other weapons from the Star Wars universe, such as Thermal Detenators.
 A fixed camera angle is used throughout the entire game, which was one of the most criticized aspects of the gameplay.